 - Brown or black soot stain that seems to appear after cooking

-While you will notice burned food, it easy to overlook the risk of protein fires because of the lack of flames and heavy smoke.
+While you will notice burned food, it is easy to overlook the risk of protein fires because of the lack of flames and heavy smoke.
 As a result, the grease and soot residue of protein fires often go unnoticed for weeks or even months.
-Even if there is a significant flair up or smoke, the risk of protein fires goes overlooked unless there is flame damage.
+Even if there is a significant flair-up or smoke, the risk of protein fires goes overlooked unless there is flame damage.

 The grease and soot will build up over time and lead to yellowish-brown stains and rancid, meaty odors.
 By the time you see or smell the signs of a protein fire, the stains are set in and difficult to clean.

-The grease not only seeps into porous surfaces, but it also discolors most surfaces.
-The grease and soot along with other dirt and dust create a sticky layer that most regular cleaners cannot cut through.
-Even with repeated cleaning and deodorizing, protein fire stains and smells will remain.
+The grease not only seeps into porous surfaces but also discolors most surfaces.
+The grease, soot, and other dirt and dust create a sticky layer that most regular cleaners cannot cut through.
+Protein fire stains and smells will remain even with repeated cleaning and deodorizing.

-To deodorize, sprinkle baking soda on surfaces then wipe clean with a damp rag an hour later.
+To deodorize, sprinkle baking soda on surfaces, then wipe clean with a damp rag an hour later.
 You can also put out jars of chunk charcoal or leftover coffee grounds to naturally absorb the smell.
-Boil the chunk charcoal in water for 10 minutes every 2 weeks and they will last a year.
+Boil the chunk of charcoal in water for ten minutes every two weeks, and they will last a year.
 When using coffee grounds, compost or dispose of them every day.

-For persistent or rancid meaty or smoke odors, clean surfaces thoroughly with equal parts of white vinegar and warm water.
+You can clean rancid or smokey odors with equal parts of white vinegar and warm water.
 Mix up small batches and scrub small areas at a time for the best results.
 Repeat as necessary until the odors are gone.
-If you cannot remove odors from protein fires, contact a fire damage restoration company.
+Contact a fire damage restoration company if you cannot remove odors from protein fires.